ProximaCentauri-star/KcalebelohVolumetrics/README.md

 # INSTALLATION

-Put the volumetric.cfg into the EVE folder inside of the KcalbelohSystem mod folder
+Put the KcalbelohSystem folder inside the .zip into gamedata to merge them and replace content if asked.

---> GameData\KcalbelohSystem\EVE
+--> GameData

 - You will need the EVE volumetric mod available on blackrack's patreon: https://www.patreon.com/blackrack/posts